-2015 and persists for the next two years with some mild reversal.
-These effects are statistically significant but also quantitatively considerable given that average investment rates range around 150 basis points.
+basis points relative to low-bond peers.
+The effect occurs right after Marblegate in the first quarter of 2015 and persists for the next two years with some mild reversal.
+These effects are statistically significant but also quantitatively considerable given that average quarterly investment rates range around 1.5 percent.
 Before 2014Q4, differences between the two groups of firms are insignificant and show no trend.
-By contrast, safe firms are virtually unaffected, consistent with the hypothesis that firms with little risk of distress should not react to a change in institutions governing distress resolution. ^{57, 58}
+By contrast, safe firms are virtually unaffected, consistent with the hypothesis that firms with little risk of distress should not react to a change in institutions governing distress resolution.^{57, 58}